dalibo/ldap2pg/docs/config.md

-`ldap` define the LDAP query. `base`, `filter` and either `attribute` or `attributes` must be defined.
-Their meaning is the same as in `ldapsearch`.
-`attribute` can be either a string or a list of strings.
+`ldap` define the LDAP query. `base`, `filter` and either `attribute` or `attributes` must be defined. `scope` defaults to `sub`.
+Their meaning is the same as in `ldapsearch`. `attribute` can be either a string or a list of strings.
 You need at least one attribute, an empty entry is useless.

 `role` or `roles` contains one or more rules to generate